 Lazy loading speeds things up.
 With lazy load, images are only loaded when the site visitor scrolls to view them.
 Customers can view your products and pages a lot faster, and you’ll end up collecting more sales.

 Jetpack offers lazy loading images for free and provides a smooth, uninterrupted experience for your customers.
+It’s one of the best ways to speed up a WooCommerce store’s category and product pages.

 4. Speed up your videos